maxx1128/snappy-personal-site/_posts/2020-05-11-restyling-code-blocks.md

 end
 ```

-[Here''s the full Sass partial with all these styles, including the code syntax styling I skipped over](https://github.com/maxx1128/snappy-personal-site/blob/master/_sass/_generic/_highlight.scss).
+[Here's the full Sass partial with all these styles, including the code syntax styling I skipped over](https://github.com/maxx1128/snappy-personal-site/blob/master/_sass/_generic/_highlight.scss).
 It's a bit long for me to copy in a snippet here, even with the new look.
 Although later if I want to support long snippets better, I may add a max height with a vertical scroll.
 There are almost always more ways to improve one's code.

 I encourage coders reading this to play around with how they style their code snippets.
 Or take this styling as a starting point and then restyle it for their site.
 Like all good redesigns, it makes me more eager to write posts and share code here.